Hiring Manager: Lisa Lazare, Executive Director

 Our Organizing Culture

-Educators for Excellence, Boston is seeking an Organizer to build anti-racist, student-focused teacher power to win progressive policy change in our community.
+Educators for Excellence, CHAPTER is seeking an Organizer to build anti-racist, student-focused teacher power to win progressive policy change in our community.
 There are four key concepts that shape our organizing culture and that are organizers are responsible for implementing:

 - Animo: We foster an E4E Member Experience where Educators are invested from the onset, yielding members who are developed, engaged, and energized to organize for their students.
 We develop campaigns that energize our educators with a clear plan to win and bold anti-racist demands rooted in our Declaration and their own self-interest.
 We develop a strong, people and win-centered Organizing culture that sets up our teams to win campaigns.